kapefier/ICU-HAI_dashboard/documents/project.md

-# Near Real Time Monitoring Of Hospital Acquired Infections in the intensive Care Unit
+# Near Real-Time Monitoring Of Hospital Acquired Infections in the intensive Care Unit
 A protocol hypothesis

 ## Objective